US STOCKS-Futures up as investors look for stimulus, Apple gains

 By Ryan Vlastelica

-Investors are looking ahead to a meeting of central bankers at Jackson Hole, Wyoming, on Friday for clarity on what the U.S. Federal Reserve and European Central Bank will do to support an economy showing signs of slowing growth.
+* Investors are looking ahead to a meeting of central bankers at Jackson Hole, Wyoming starting on Friday for clarity on what the U.S. Federal Reserve and European Central Bank will do to support an economy showing signs of slowing growth.

-Equities have rallied on growing expectations for a third round of quantitative easing from the Fed, and the news from Jackson Hole could determine whether the recent rally that took the S&P index to four-year highs will persist.
+* Equities have rallied on growing expectations for stimulus, and the news from Jackson Hole could determine whether the recent rally that took the S&P index to four-year highs will persist .

-"Upcoming market movement will all come on QE3 and how likely it seems that we'll get it," said Robert Pavlik, chief market strategist at Banyan Partners LLC in New York.
-"The market has been expecting it, and we could react negatively if we don't."

-S&P 500 futures rose 3.5 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures rose 15 points and Nasdaq 100 futures rose 14 points.
+* S&P 500 futures rose 4 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures fell 6 points and Nasdaq 100 futures rose 15 points.

-Car rental firm Hertz Global Holdings said it would buy smaller rival Dollar Thrifty Automotive Group for about $2.3 billion, ending more than two years of an on-off takeover battle.
-Shares of Hertz climbed 15 percent to $15.10 in premarket while Dollar Thrifty gained 7.4 percent to $86.96.
+* Car rental firm Hertz Global Holdings said it would buy smaller rival Dollar Thrifty Automotive Group for about $2.3 billion, ending more than two years of an on-off takeover battle.

-Shares of Tiffany & Co climbed 6.8 percent to $62.50 before the bell after reporting its second-quarter results, though it also cut its full-year profit and sales outlook.

 * Dow down 0.26 pct, S&P 500 down 0.20 pct, Nasdaq down 0.16 pct (Updates to mid-afternoon, changes byline)